 These days leeks are often sold pre-washed, and can be used without fuss.
 But if you see that your leeks are gritty, make sure to wash them well before using.
 You will need to split them down the middle to make sure you remove all the grit.
 And, by the way, don’t throw away the green tops—they are a great addition when making homemade broth, either instead of or in addition to the onion.

 Speaking of which, for a simple soup like this one, where success or failure will depend on the quality of the ingredients, the broth should really be homemade.
 (See this post for the master recipe.)
 You can make your broth with beef (the usual choice) or chicken or a mixture of the two—the so-called brodo classico—and, this time of year, you can also use a turkey carcass if you happen to have one around the house…If you want to go vegetarian, then vegetable broth will, of course, do the job.

-If you want to get fancy, you can gratinée this soup in terracotta soup bowls as you would a French onion soup, placing the bread on top of the soup, then sprinkling over all the cheese (use gruyere for this variation), drizzle with some olive oil (or melted butter) and run the soup under the broiler or in a very hot oven for a few minutes, until the top is nicely browned.
+If you want to get fancy, you can gratinée your Tuscan Leek Soup in terracotta soup bowls as you would a French onion soup, placing the bread on top of the soup, then sprinkling over all the cheese (use gruyere for this variation), drizzle with some olive oil (or melted butter) and run the soup under the broiler or in a very hot oven for a few minutes, until the top is nicely browned.